OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

       3. RGr - Could have as PMC chair, so that LM as project leader chairs the PMC.
       4. PR - Won't the TC still be the PMC for OpenWIS-Core for the foreseeable future?
 We can work out what we want as we begin to use squads.
       5. JT - I propose that we decommission the Lead Developer role.
-          1. RES-OWIS-SC-2017-02:Resolution: Decommission Lead Developer role:[Action-SC-2017-12 Decommission the Lead Developer role](https://github.com/OpenWIS/openwis-documentation/issues/183); vote: 7 in favour, 0 against.
+          1. RES-OWIS-SC-2017-06:Resolution: Decommission Lead Developer role:[Action-SC-2017-12 Decommission the Lead Developer role](https://github.com/OpenWIS/openwis-documentation/issues/183); vote: 7-0 in favour.
+OWIS-RES
 11. **Risk review and development of mitigation plans**
     1. JT - The 3 items in the earlier action on PR ([Action-SC-2016-14 Add new risks to Risk Register](https://github.com/OpenWIS/openwis-documentation/issues/170)), require us to create and maintain a Risk Register.
     2. JT - We should all consider what risks there are to the Association and how we mitigate them.
 Here are some I have noted recently: